ejstringer/shipping-containers/README.md

 File 3:

 * File name: curate_datasets.R
-* Purpose: To curate and simplify the large amounts of data (see Fig 1)
+* Purpose: To curate and simplify the large amounts of data (see above diagram)